bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 ### FplBlockType `VariadicVariableMany` and `VariadicVariableMany1`
 A collection of 0 (or 1) to many variables or other variadic variables.
 Created in todo.
 #### Possible Parent Nodes
-Same as possibble parents of the Variable node.
+Same as possible parents of the Variable node.
 #### Scope
-todo
+If a variadic variable is declared with a class type, the scope will contain that class.
+It can also contain nested variables.
 #### ArgList
-If list of Variable, VariadicVariableMany or VariadicVariableMany1
+Empty
 #### ValueList
-todo
+If list of Variable, VariadicVariableMany or VariadicVariableMany1

 ---